friendsofgo/killgrave/README.md

-  -H, --host string    Set a different host than localhost (default "localhost") -P, --port int       Port to run the server (default 3000) -p, --proxy string   Proxy mode, the options are all, missing or none (default "none") -u, --url string     The url where your proxy will be call -w, --watcher        File watcher will reload the server with each file changes
+  -H, --host string    Set a different host than localhost (default "localhost") -P, --port int       Port to run the server (default 3000) -p, --proxy string   Proxy mode, the options are all, missing or none (default "none") -u, --url string     The url where the proxy will redirect to -w, --watcher        File watcher will reload the server on each file change

 Global Flags:
   -c, --config string      Path to your configuration file